A Flexible Quasi-Copula Distribution for Statistical Modeling: Results

 For many repeated measurement problems, a simple random intercept model is sufficient to account for correlations between different responses on the same subject.
 To illustrate this point and the performance of the quasi-copula model, we now turn to a bivariate example from the NHANES I Epidemiologic Followup Study (NHEFS) dataset \citep{cohen1987plan}.
 In this example, we group the data by subject ID and jointly model the number of cigarettes smoked per day in 1971 and the number of cigarettes smoked per day in 1982 as a bivariate outcome.
 For fixed effects, we include an intercept and control for sex, age in 1971, and the average price of tobacco in the state of residence.
 The average price of tobacco is a time-dependent covariate that is adjusted for inflation using the 2008 U.S. consumer price index (CPI).
 Participants with missing responses or predictors were excluded from the model cohort.
 A total of $n = 1537$ NHANES I participants constitute the cohort.

-Table 4 compares the estimates, loglikelihoods and run times in seconds of the random intercept regression model with Poisson, negative binomial, and Bernoulli base distributions under {\rm QuasiCopula.jl} and {\rm MixedModels.jl}.
+Table \ref{table4} compares the estimates, loglikelihoods and run times in seconds of the longitudinal regression model with Poisson, negative binomial, and Bernoulli base distributions under the random intercept model of {\rm QuasiCopula.jl} and {\rm MixedModels.jl}.
 For the Bernoulli base distribution, we transformed each count outcome to a binary indicator with value $1$ if the number of cigarettes smoked per day is greater than the sample average and value $0$ otherwise.

 Because overdispersion is a feature of this dataset, the Poisson base distribution represents a case of model misspecification; the negative binomial base distribution is a better choice for analysis.
 Under the Poisson base distribution, the quasi-copula model inflates the variance component to account for the overdispersion.
 Under the negative binomial base distribution, both {\rm QuasiCopula.jl} and {\rm MixedModels.jl} estimate the variance component to be $0$.
 This suggests that no additional overdispersion exists in the data.
 The estimates for $\bbeta$ under the quasi-copula model with Poisson base are closer to the more realistic estimates under the negative binomial base than those of GLMM.
 The maximum loglikelihood of the quasi-copula model is lower than that of GLMM for the Poisson base and higher than that of GLMM for the negative binomial and Bernoulli bases.
 Run times favor the quasi-copula model.